 Actualize Your Potential To A Meaningful Life

-Recognize Your Potential As Humans
+Develop Your Potential As Humans

 To Create Value For Yourselves and Others

-Well-being is the result of personal effort and not a matter of luck or circumstance.
+Well-being is the result of personal effort and not luck or circumstance.
 True happiness (eudaimonia, “ευδαιμονία”) – the meaningful sense of self – is the ongoing activity of actualizing who we have the potential of becoming by cultivating our qualities into a true and purposeful sense of self.
 Well-being is the result of what we make of ourselves (not for ourselves); it needs to be self-defined to be true, self-directed to be enduring and of self-value to be meaningful.

-Recognize The Value of Your Experiences
+Develop The Value of Your Experiences

 To Gain Meaning From Your Learnings